gregorio-project/hyphen-la/tests/README.md

 ## Automatic testing

-The script `test.py` can automatically test the patterns in the `patterns` folder against the list of words in this folder.
-It uses [pyphen](http://pyphen.org/) to do so.
-Note that `pyphen` requires the patterns in the `libhyphen` format, so you must build them before running the tests.
+The script `test.py` in the `scripts` folder can automatically test the patterns in the `patterns` folder against the list of words in this folder.
+See the scripts [Readme.md](../scripts/README.md).